databendlabs/grafana-databend-datasource/README.md

-# Grafana Data Source Plugin Template
+# Grafana Databend Data Source Plugin

 This example queries data from an HTTP API, which returns data in JSON format and then it's converted to data frames.